Marijan Ćavar

-Marijan Ćavar ([mǎrijaːn tɕǎʋaːr]; born 2 February 1998) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Široki Brijeg.
+Marijan Ćavar ([mǎrijaːn tɕǎʋaːr]; born 2 February 1998) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Zrinjski Mostar.

-Ćavar started his professional career at Zrinjski Mostar, before joining Eintracht Frankfurt in 2018, who loaned him to Osijek later that year.
+Ćavar started his professional career at Zrinjski, before joining Eintracht Frankfurt in 2018, who loaned him to Osijek later that year.

 A former youth international for Bosnia and Herzegovina, Ćavar made his senior international debut in 2018.

 Club career

 Early career

 Ćavar started his career at local clubs, before joining Zrinjski Mostar's youth academy in 2014.
 He made his professional debut against Sloboda Tuzla on 28 May 2017 at the age of 19.

 Eintracht Frankfurt

 On 19 January 2018, Ćavar was transferred to German side Eintracht Frankfurt for an undisclosed fee.
 He waited on his official debut for the club over three months, until 28 April. Ćavar won his first trophy with the club on 19 May, by beating Bayern Munich in DFB-Pokal final.

 In August 2018, Ćavar was sent on a season-long loan to Croatian club Osijek.

 Ćavar joined SpVgg Greuther Fürth on a free transfer from Eintracht Frankfurt in January 2021 following a trial at the club.
 He signed a contract until the end of the season with the option of two further years.